rcorger/ncurses-chatapp/README.md

 # NCurses Chat App Project

 Made in about a week.
 Several bugs which I hadn't bothered to fix (for instance, deleting characters from the input box sometimes bugs out).
+They may be fixed if I am ever bothered to return to this forsaken project.

 If you wish to run the code on your machine, feel free to use `run.sh` files in the `./client-src` and `./server-src` directories.